ZenarchistCode/ZenLeftovers/readme.txt

 Made it so you can use empty jam and honey jars to store liquids (only 250mL - 25% of a normal bottle/canteen, very fragile and easy to ruin).

-30th August 2022 Update Changelog:
-Removed "drink" action from empty soda cans.
-Made it so any future changes to json config structure will cause the mod to automatically back up the old json config and generate a new one.
+You'll need to copy over your old JSON config to the new config file for the mod to properly load your settings.